Undergraduate Brochure cover

 For the remaining three departmental courses, students may opt to take only Politics courses and/or seek approval for up to two cognates.

 Cognates are courses outside of the Department that are not cross-listed with Politics but have substantial political science content of more than 50%.
-To seek cognate approval, students must do so from the Cognate Approval Advisor, no later than the last day of classes within the semester they are taking the course.
+To seek cognate approval, students must do so from the Cognate Approval Adviser, no later than the last day of classes within the semester they are taking the course.
 Cognate approvals are not retroactive to first or sophomore year.

 Junior Independent Work